Perry Steven Miller | Torturer, Kidnapper, Rapist, Killer

 Miller then beat her with a 2 X 4 and stuck her with an ice pick in the thigh and breast. –murderpedia.org

-On June 2nd, 1991, Perry Steven Miller was given the Death Penalty but no execution date set.
+On June 2nd, 1991, they sentenced Perry Steven Miller to the Death Penalty but did not set an execution date.
 He also received a 220-year prison sentence for the related convictions of rape, robbery, criminal confinement, and deviate conduct.

 His admission of guilt in 2001 saved him from the death penalty but resulted in a 138-year sentence.
 Perry Miller will not be eligible for parole until he was 112.